tormaroe/FsPrettyTable/README.md

     |   LISP   |    1958     |
     ...

-You may also specify filtering by column index:
+You may also specify filtering by column index.
+This is what you'll have to use if you have a table with no headers:

     myTable |> onlyColumnsByIndex [0; 2]